-The most common form of removal is by laparoscopic surgery.
+The most common form of gallbladder removal is by laparoscopic surgery.
 This involves the surgeon making small incisions in the belly to remove the gallbladder.
 The recovery period for this surgery varies from patient to patient.
-An open surgery (cholecystectomy) is sometimes required.
-An ERCP can be performed to locate and remove gallstones when they are stuck in a duct.
+For some patients, an open surgery (cholecystectomy) may be required. .

 Your body is able to function properly without the gallbladder.
 Some patients may experience diarrhea after surgery depending upon their diet and recovery.
 If this happens, you should see your gastroenterologist.
 It is possible there may be pain where your gallbladder used to be.
 Modifying your diet after surgery is usually a good idea to allow your body to adjust to having no gallbladder.
 A healthy, low-fat diet, is recommended.

 See one of our gastroenterology specialists if you are suffering with symptoms of gallstones or gallbladder disease.
 We have offices in Salt Lake and Utah Counties to conveniently serve you.